NovemberJuliett/cosmos/README.md

 ## post_images_to_channel

-This script send pictures to the Telegram channel.
+This script sends pictures to the Telegram channel.

 ## How to launch: